ccdaisy/Spiral-Knights-Model-Converter/README.md

  - [In progress...]
 Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures

 *PLAUSIBLE*
- - Model previewer (So the program MIGHT be like Spiral Spy with an "Export OBJ" option.)
+ - [Currently inactive] Model previewer (So the program MIGHT be like Spiral Spy with an "Export OBJ" option.)
  - [Currently inactive] Export AutoDesk .FBX format for model, texture, and animation.
 (This would be easier than the .XMDL)

 *CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*